mapbox/cardboard/README.md

 of [DynamoDB](https://aws.amazon.com/dynamodb/).
 This
 means that the index will not be built into the database or contained in a single R-Tree - it will be baked into the indexes by which data is stored.

+While the whole index in kept in DynamoDB, the larger geometries are stored on S3.

 Support target: